tiefenauer/long-haul/pages/dl_5_sequence_models.md

 ### Properties of word embeddings

 Word embeddings have become hugely popular in NLP and can for example be used for NER.
 Oftentimes an existing model can be adjusted for a specific task by performing additional training on  suitable training data (transfer learning).
 This training set and also the dimensionality of the word vectors can be much smaller.
 The relevance of a word embedding $$e$$ is simliar to the vector of a face in face recognition in computer vision: It is a vectorized representation of the underlying data.
-An important distinction howeve is that in order to get word embeddings a model needs to learn a fixed-size vocabulary.
+An important distinction however is that in order to get word embeddings a model needs to learn a fixed-size vocabulary.
 Vectors for words outside this vocabulary can not be calculated.
 In contrast a CNN could calculate a vector for a face it has never seen before.

 Word embeddings are useful to model analogies and relationships between words.
 The best known example for this is the one from [the original paper](https://arxiv.org/abs/1310.4546):